HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Using annotations to control HAProxy service behavior for different cloud providers

-The Helm chart lets you add annotations to the HAProxy service to control its behavior for different cloud providers.
-You can use these annotations to specify a load balancer type or configure other provider-specific settings.
-Add annotations in your `custom-values.yaml` file, as described [in the Annotations documentation](../optional_tasks/optional_labels_annotations.md#annotations).
+The Helm chart allows you to add annotations to the HAProxy service to control the behavior of the service for different cloud providers.
+You can use this to configure the service to use a specific type of load balancer or to configure other settings specific to the cloud provider.
+You can add annotations in your `custom-values.yaml` as described [in the Annotations documentation](../optional_tasks/optional_labels_annotations.md#annotations).

 Examples for such annotations are in an non-exhaustive list.
 Refer to the documentation provided by your cloud provider for more information: